- Duration3 weeks

-You might be worried that you’ll say the wrong thing or that you simply don’t know enough about the subject.
+You might be worried you’ll say the wrong thing or that you simply don’t know enough about the subject.
 This course will help you to learn how best to talk to people about how to avoid cancer, like by making positive changes in their lifestyles and using local services.

 - Key facts and health messages about cancer prevention, screening and early diagnosis, and how to explain them.

 - Confidence for having conversations about cancer that help others take positive action.

-- Identification of barriers to making lifestyle changes or seeing a doctor.
+- Identification of barriers to making positive changes for their health or seeing a doctor.

 - Communication methods that overcome barriers and avoid building defensiveness and fear.